AaronPhilipp/youtube_data_api/README.md

 # YouTube Data API
 An experiment on how much data can be collected via the YouTube Data API in PYTHON.

+We will use the HTTP request method: https://www.w3schools.com/tags/ref_httpmethods.asp

 API Reference: https://developers.google.com/youtube/v3/docs

 ## Why using an API?